OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-02.md

 If your grain offering is prepared on a griddle, it shall be made of the finest flour mixed with oil, and without leaven.

 ## Leviticus 2:6
-Break it into pieces and pour oil on it; it is a grain offering.
+Divide it into pieces and pour oil on it; this constitutes a grain offering.

 ## Leviticus 2:7
 If your grain offering is cooked in a pan, it shall be made of the finest flour with oil.